Nextiva / Blog / Customer Experience

 Customer service representatives (agents)

-Skills needed: Successful agents possess a combination of empathy, problem-solving abilities, excellent multitasking and communication skills, and comprehensive product knowledge.
+Skills needed: Successful agents possess a combination of soft skills, including empathy, problem-solving abilities, excellent multitasking and communication skills, as well as comprehensive product knowledge.

 Supervisory staff